Mayfly277/mayfly277.github.io/_posts/2022-12-07-GOADv2-pwning-part11.md

 - [https://posts.specterops.io/shadow-credentials-abusing-key-trust-account-mapping-for-takeover-8ee1a53566ab](https://posts.specterops.io/shadow-credentials-abusing-key-trust-account-mapping-for-takeover-8ee1a53566ab)

 Next time, this will be the last blog post of the GOAD writeup series.
-And it will be on Forest to Forest exploitation :)
+And it will be on Trusts exploitation ([Goad pwning part12]({% link _posts/2022-12-21-GOADv2-pwning-part12.md %}))